— Why are you releasing the game episodically?

 — Will my saves work after an update?

-Unfortunately, your game saves will not be usable after an update.
-However, your trophies and game progress should stay, if the opposite is not stated in release notes.
+Starting with Episode 5 and onwards, your game saves should be usable after an update.
+When upgrading from earlier episodes only your trophies and game progress will stay, and the saves will be not loadable.
 This means, you should be able to use line-jumping feature from the Message Browser.

 — My screen resolution is not displayed in Config menu, what can I do?